xfonelabs/ubports-porting-community-ports-android10-oneplus-nord-n100-oneplus-billie2/README.md

 ## Firmware
 - This builds are based on OxygenOS 10.5.2 for UE and 10.5.3 for Global
+- To flash the device is required that device is in EDL mode please check https://community.oneplus.com/thread/1541327

 | Region                   | firmware                                                                                                                     |
 | -----------------------:|:------------------------------------------------------------------------------------------------------------------------------ |